anti-matt-er/HHN/README.md

 	- *May* be followed by a valid [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes) `[Currency]` code
 		- `[Currency]` required if game is tournament
 		- If `[Currency]` is present and the `CASH` tag is not, this indicates a cash game (to save specifying the currency twice)
-- `INFO` denotes any information about the game that does not have a bearing on how the hand is played, followed by any text with the exception of `;` and new lines
+- `INFO` denotes any information about the game that does not have a bearing on how the hand is played, followed by any text
-- *Mandatory* new line after end of line
+	- `<Info>` *must* be surrounded by double quotes and can contain any text

 ### NAMES
 **`<Seat/Position>="<Name>"`** *(Multiple)*